Gulf Islands National Seashore, which occupies the barrier island at the far western end of the Florida Panhandle, is an

 It has park land in two states – Florida and Mississippi (but skips right over Alabama.)
 It includes several hard-to-reach islands.
 It has a dozen distinct different areas.

 With all that geography to sift through, I found it hard to figure out what to see and do here on a recent Panhandle trip.
 Complicating matters is that admission is $25 per car, so vacation planners want to make sure they’re making the most of it.

-I’m covering just the Florida section, and my assessment is that there are two key highlights:
+I’m covering just the Florida section, and my assessment is that there are three key highlights:

 - Experiencing a pristine barrier island with white sand like sugar.

 - Exploring Fort Pickens, a fort built largely by enslaved people in 1834 out of 21 million bricks.

-These places are both remarkable, and like most national parks I’ve visited, do not disappoint.
+These places are remarkable, and like most national parks I’ve visited, do not disappoint.